 Important: If you reapply, you are applying for a brand new Short Term insurance plan, not an extension of your current plan.
 So, if you were diagnosed with an illness or medical condition while you were covered under your current plan, that would now be considered a preexisting condition for the new plan.

 Generally speaking, yes.
 Most Short Term health insurance plans will not penalize you for using the doctor of your choice, even if that doctor is outside of their plan’s network.
-However, it might make more sense for you to choose a plan with a network that includes your doctor.
+However, some plans will pay only if you use a network provider.
+It might make more sense for you to choose a plan with a network that includes your doctor.
 Staying in-network can save you money because in-network doctors and health care providers have generally agreed to charge lower fees to those who are a part of that network.

 No. Some health care plans require you to designate a primary care provider or primary care physician (PCP) as your main health care professional.
 Under those plans, your PCP must then officially refer you to another doctor or for a specific service if you want that visit or service to be covered.